 In a Tarot reading, the ring can signify someone is married to their job or work.
 It can also indicate a widower or divorced man still has feelings for his prior love.

 ⭐This King also wears a ring: King of Cups Symbols

 The King sits on a throne of stone.
 Etched into the throne are butterflies, a waxing and waning moon; and dancing nymphs in clouds.

 The throne is so tall, it reaches beyond the scope of the card.
 Compare to the smaller throne of the Queen of Swords.
 The ‘reaching beyond’ is a sign of Divine authority, being ‘at one’ with God and the Universe.

 Large butterflies fly upwards, a symbol of immortality, reincarnation, transcendence or inspiration.
 Compare this to the Queen of Sword’s throne.
 Butterflies are also etched into her throne, lower down.
 Thus indicating that they have further to climb.

 Butterflies, as they fly, are also a symbol of the element Air, and the Suit of Swords.

 Waning and Waxing Moon

-A waxing (growing) and waning (declining) moon is carved into the throne, directly above the Kings head.
+A moon which is waxing (growing) and waning (declining) is carved into the throne.
+Notice it directly above the Kings head.
 We also see this lunar reference in the Marseilles version of the King, he wears the moon on the shoulders of his armor.

-The moon is connected with the basic rhythms of life and the universe, the passage of time and cyclical process of death and rebirth.
+The moon connects with the basic rhythms of life and the universe, the passage of time and cyclical process of death and rebirth.
 It is also symbolic of fate and destiny.